svenvg93/svenvg93.github.io/_posts/2024-05-21-traefik-series-part-1-reverse-proxy.md

 ---
 title: Traefik Series Part 1 | Setting up a Reverse Proxy with Docker and Let’s Encrypt
 description: In Part 1 of the Traefik series, learn how to configure Traefik as a secure reverse proxy for your services using Docker and Let’s Encrypt.
-date: 2024-05-21
+type: post
+series: Traefik
 categories:
+  - Networking
-  - selfhosting
+  - Reverse Proxy
+tags:
   - traefik
-tags:
   - docker
-  - traefik
+  - lets encrypt
 image:
   path: /assets/img/headers/2024-05-21-traefik-series-part-1-reverse-proxy.jpg
   alt: Photo by Reid Naaykens on Unsplash